jielien/oop_quacc_wpf/README.md

 QUACC is a Windows Presentation Foundation (WPF) application that provides the user with a quick command line interface.
 Using the command line, users can open files, directories, URLs, create notes, reminders, and more.

-More detailed information on [WIKI](/wiki.md).
+More detailed information on [WIKI](/wiki/).

 > :warning: **Not all of the above-stated features are available!** Please refer to the [Latest version](#latest-version) for a list of all the current features.

 # How to Use

 To use QUACC, simply build and run the application.
 From there, you can start typing commands into the main Command Window.
-To minimize QUACC, press the ESC key.
-To bring it back up, use the key combination Shift+Ctrl+Q. I'd like to make the application more customizable in the future.
+To minimize QUACC, press the *ESC* key.
+To bring it back up, use the key combination *Shift+Ctrl+P*.
+I'd like to make the application more customizable in the future.
-For more information on how to use QUACC, visit the [wiki](/wiki.md).
+For more information on how to use QUACC, visit the [wiki](/wiki/).

 # Latest Version